Consumer Medicine Information

 antipsychotics (e.g. chlorpromazine, haloperidol, pimozide, thioridazine, trifluoperazine,

-medicines to treat infections (e.g. erythromycin IV, pentamidine, moxifloxacin)
+medicines to treat infections (e.g. erythromycin IV, pentamidine or moxifloxacin)

 Do not take this medicine if you are pregnant or plan to become pregnant.